talented-vicky/talented-vicky/README.md

 I'm a Fullstack software Engineer and also a Data Engineer who currently works on personal developments.
 I'm passionate about sharing knowledge, web and data engineering,  and others.
-I post stuff on youtube [YouTube](https://www.youtube.com/channel/UCeAvsKYG41VnNZBdpZIElSA)), build useful [open-source projects](https://github.com/talented-vicky), speak at some meetups/conferences, build technical communities...
+I post stuff on youtube [YouTube](https://www.youtube.com/channel/UCeAvsKYG41VnNZBdpZIElSA)), build useful [open-source projects](https://github.com/talented-vicky), and I am really passionate about contributing to advancements in technology...

 **Here's a quick summary about me**:

 - 😊 Pronouns: He/him
 - 📫 Main fact: I'm a 400L Biomedical Engineering student at the [University of Lagos](https://unilag.edu.ng/) Class of 2023.
 - 💡 Fun fact: I'm currently studying at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.
-- 🌱 I’m currently working on projects in Nodejs and also in Reactjs with Redux.
+- 🌱 I’m currently working on projects in Nodejs, apacheSQL and data structures and algorithms using python.
 - 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
-- 💼 Job interests: Frontend or Backend Software Engineer, Data Engineer (Intern or Junior level).
+- 💼 Job interests: Backend Developer or Data Engineer (Intern or Junior level).
 - 📫 You can [view my resume](#) and contact me by emailing victorotubure7@gmail.com.

 ---